cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 - `confidence`: *float* - Weight this feedback has relative to other feedbacks.
 - `to`: *list[actor_ID]* - Target of feedback.
 The actor_ID can be the index (*int*) of the actor in the `Trial.actors` list.
 The actor_ID can also be the name (*str*) of the actor.
 The actor_ID can also represent a set of actors (*str*); A set of actors can be represented with the wildcard character (`*`) for all actors (of all classes), or "`actor_class.*`" for all actors of a specific class (the `actor_class` is the name of the class as specified in `cogment.yaml`).
 - `tick_id`: *int* - The tick id (time step) for which the feedback should be applied.
 If `-1`, the feedback is applied to the current time step.
 - `user_data`: *protobuf class instance* - Specific information for the target actor.
 The class can be any protobuf class.
-It is the responsibility of the receiving actor to manage the type received.
+It will be serialised to a byte string, and it becomes the responsibility of the receiving actor to manage the type received (see [Reward](#class-Reward))

 Return: None